transalte/transalte.github.io/_docs/aasp_L01_monosynth.md

 [![adsr~ Envelope](/assets/img/aasp_monosynth_09_env.png)*adsr~ Envelope*](/assets/img/aasp_monosynth_09_env.png)

-### Exponential
+### Exponential Envelopes
 The output from `adsr~` is linear by design i.e straight lines between the stages.
-Exponential envelopes, i.e curved, can sound more natural and are better for persussive sounds in particular.
+Exponential envelopes, i.e curved, can sound more natural and are better for persussive sounds in particular:

 [![Exponential ADSR Envelope](/assets/img/aasp_monosynth_07_env.png)*Exponential ADSR Envelope*](/assets/img/aasp_monosynth_07_env.png)

-A quick way to achieve this is to multiply the output of the `adsr~` envelope by itself:
+A quick way to achieve this is to multiply the output of the `adsr~` envelope by itself[^exp]:

 [![Exponential adsr~ Envelope](/assets/img/aasp_monosynth_11_env.png)*Exponential adsr~ Envelope*](/assets/img/aasp_monosynth_11_env.png)

-Note the change in the curve as the amplitude moves from one value to the next.
+Note the change in the curve of the envelopes.
 This curvature would also be present in the attack stages of the envelope too.
 In this example above, the output from the envelopes are multiplied by themselves to increase the curve of the envelope.
-This can be useful for transient based sounds such as percussive elements.
+This can be useful for transient based sounds such as percussion or plucked sounds.

-### Modulation

-## Velocity
-So far the velocity information has been used to modulate the amplitude of the oscillator output with each keypress.
-### Modulation
-### Sensitivity

-[^vel]: conversion required as signal amplitudes run from 0. (full attenuation) to 1.(unity gain)
+[^exp]: There are a number of ways to create exponential envelopes in Max; this is simply one of the quickest and most CPU-friendly methods of doing so